How to Plan a Trip for Beginners (5 Easy Steps)

 Another great resource for finding amazing deals on flights (including error fares) is Secret Flying.
 Secret Flying is totally free.

-You sign up for alerts on their website, but they don’t offer alerts from any airport you want in the U.S. But they do offer alerts from airports outside the United States, unlike Going
+You sign up for alerts on their website, but they don’t offer alerts from any airport you want in the U.S. They do offer alerts from airports outside the United States, unlike Going.

 Hopper